hoodiecrow/ConsTcl/README.md

 The OutputPort `` open `` method attempts to open a channel for writing on a given file name, setting the stored handle to the channel if it succeeds and to the empty list if it fails.

-The `` open `` method is locked with an error command for safety: only remove this line if you really know what you're doing: once it is unlocked, the `` open `` method can potentially overwrite existing files.
+The `` open `` method is locked with an error command for safety.
+Only remove this line if you really know what you're doing: once it is unlocked, the `` open `` method can potentially overwrite existing files.

 <table border=1><thead><tr><th colspan=2 align="left">(OutputPort instance) open (internal)</th></tr></thead><tr><td>name</td><td>a filename string</td></tr><tr><td><i>Returns:</i></td><td>a channel handle or NIL</td></tr></table>